ostrokach/python-ta/README.md

 - *we should* vs. *you should* (*you should*?)

-- Errors provided as Python code blocks
+- Errors provided as Python code blocks:

     - E0241
     - E0704